edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/tutorials.rst

 The callback function name was left as "update_tracking", but the whole content was replaced.

-Let's go back to the SDK, and check if this callback works correctly by pressing "Spell Check".
+Let's go back to the Toolkit, and check if this callback works correctly by pressing "Spell Check".

     .. image:: images/tutorials/mydetector_failed.png
        :align: center